 - A. A list of referees (determined through consultation between the department chair, if applicable, and dean) who were asked for evaluations, and a brief comment on the stature and competence of each to judge the candidate's work.
 Disclose any professional relationship of the referees with the candidate.
-Clearly note responses received, declines, and non-responses.
 NOTE: Evaluations from internal referees may be submitted according to school practice. - B. A sample of the solicitation letter sent to referees and any follow-up correspondence.
-The solicitation letter should provide referees with a description of the candidate's role and the evaluative criteria so that referees may provide an informed and meaningful assessment.
-(See the preceding chart for guidelines concerning referee letters that apply to particular actions.)
-When no response is received to a solicitation, there should be a minimum of two follow-up requests.
-NOTE: Refrain from having a mentor or co-investigator solicit referee evaluations. - C. A list of the scholars in the comparison set (if applicable).
+(See the following chart for guidelines concerning referee letters.)
+NOTE: Refrain from having a mentor or co-investigator solicit referee evaluations. - C. A list of scholars in the comparison set.
 Include each named peer's highest degree, the year conferred and the academic institution from which he or she received it, his or her current title and institution, and a very brief description of his or her area of expertise. - D. All external referee letters, declinations and any other correspondence with referees. - E. All internal referee letters, declinations and any other correspondence with referees.